 Activities on how to efficiently connect 400 DC systems to renewable sources are one of the items under study in Q19/5.
 Other items include, overview of evolution of energy storage for stationary use for ICT/Telecom equipment.

 Q19/5 developed Recommedations ITU-T L.1201 “Architecture of power feeding systems of up to 400 VDC”, ITU-T L.1202 “Methodologies for evaluating the performance of an up to 400 VDC power feeding system and its environmental impact”, ITU-T L.1203 “Colour and marking identification of up to 400 VDC power distribution for information and communication technology systems” and ITU-T L.1204 “Extended architecture of power feeding systems of up to 400 VDC”.

+Draft Recommendation ITU-T L.1205 (ex.
+L.renewable) “Interfacing of renewable energy or distributed power sources to up to 400 VDC power feeding systems” was consented in October 2016.
+This Draft Recommendation defines the coupling of local or remote renewable energy into and up to 400VDC power system without reducing DC performances defined in [ITU-T L.1202] mainly for efficiency and reliability.

 Most of studies are conducted in collaboration and with a continuous exchange of information with other standard developing organizations like ETSI and IEC.